 UNION Restaurant participates in the Dine Out for the Kids.
 Proceeds from this one night event benefit The Nyack Hospital Pediatric Center to be used to expand the renovations of their existing center.

 October – Breast Cancer Awareness Month Launched in 2009

 In support of National Breast Cancer, UNION Restaurant has pledged proceeds from every Wednesday during the month of October to The Breast Center at Nyack Hospital.

 July – Bastille Day: Launch in 2009

-UNION Restaurants hosted a special Bastille Day event to to honor the brave members of the Rockland County Volunteer fire Department who risk their lives and give of their time for training and service on behalf of the community.
-A portion of the proceeds from the Bastille Day festivities were donated to the Harvestraw Fire Department.
+UNION Restaurants hosted a special Bastille Day event to to honor the brave members of the Rockland County Volunteer Fire Department who risk their lives and give of their time for training and service on behalf of the community.
+A portion of the proceeds from the Bastille Day festivities were donated to the Haverstraw Fire Department.